A classification of neighborhoods around leaves of a singular foliation: Formal singular foliations along a leaf

-Now, it is a non-obvious theorem that for any $X \in \mathcal T_0$, $ {\mathrm{exp}}(X) \in \mathrm{Sym}(\mathcal T_0)$ (see\footnote{Of course, the given references have to be adapted to the formal case, which is routine.
-Notice that "finitely generated" is a crucial assumption here.} \textit{e.g.}\ the chapter about existence of leaves in \cite{LLR} or Proposition 1.6 in \cite{AS}, or the initial article of \cite{Hermann}).
+Now, it is a non-obvious theorem that for any $X \in \mathcal T_0$, $ {\mathrm{exp}}(X) \in \mathrm{Sym}(\mathcal T_0)$; see \textit{e.g.}\ the chapter about the existence of leaves in \cite{LLR} or Proposition 1.6 in \cite{AS}, or the initial reference \cite{Hermann}.
+Of course, the given references have to be adapted to the formal case, which is routine.

 \begin{enumerate} \item We call \emph{inner symmetries of $ \mathcal T_0$} the sub-group of $\mathrm{Sym}(\mathcal T_0) $ generated by $\mathrm{exp} (X)$ with $X \in \mathcal T_0$ (this group is considered in \cite{GV,AZ2}).
 We denote this group by ${\mathrm{Inner}}(\mathcal T_0) $. \item Since inner symmetries form a normal subgroup of the subgroup $\mathrm{Sym}(\mathcal T_0) $ of symmetries of $\mathcal T_0 $ (see \cite{LLR}, chapter 2), their quotient is a group that we call \emph{outer symmetries of $\mathcal T_0 $}.
 We denote it by $\mathrm{Out}(\mathcal T_0) $. \end{enumerate}